GBU-8: History

 Development of the Homing Bomb System (HOBOS) by Rockwell began in 1967 on the request of the U.S. Air Force in response to shortcomings of the AGM-62 Walleye during the Vietnam War.
 The payload of the 2000 lb Mk.
 84 bomb was considered to be more effective than the smaller explosive warhead found on the Walleye, which was designed by the Navy for anti-ship use.

-The system was deployed to Ubon, Thailand in January 1969 and was subsequently used in combat for the first time in February 1969.
+The system was deployed to USAF units at Ubon Royal Thai Air Force Base, Thailand in January 1969 and was subsequently used in combat for the first time in February 1969.

-The HOBOS system was also used in Operation Linebacker with the 8th TFW once bombing resumed April 1972.
+The HOBOS system was also used in Operation Linebacker with the 8th TFW once bombing resumed in April 1972.
 On 27 April 1972, the HOBOS guided bomb was used against the Thanh Hóa Bridge, with five bombs expended.
-In the strike against the Paul Doumer Bridge on 10 May 1972, seven HOBOS bombs and twenty-two laser-guided bombs were used.
+In the strike against the Paul Doumer Bridge on 10 May 1972, seven HOBOS bombs and 22 laser-guided bombs were used.

 Development of the basic HOBOS concept continued after the Vietnam War with the GBU-15, which built off of the basic concepts introduced with the GBU-8.